Q: Can I name my nephew who lives in India as my beneficiary on my 401(k) account?

 When naming a nonresident alien as a retirement plan beneficiary, make sure to include more information than the typical name, relationship, and date of birth.
 The issue here is that your human resources department must contact and verify your beneficiary.
 They may begin to lose patience if the person is hard to get a hold of.

-The beneficiary form should list a full address, email and any other precise contact details that HR or other plan administrators need to ensure that your beneficiary, although a permanent resident of a foreign country, get his or her due.
+The beneficiary form should list a full address, email and any other precise contact details that HR or other plan administrators need to ensure that your beneficiary, although a permanent resident of a foreign country, gets his or her due.

 For offshore beneficiaries, more complications arise over the question of taxing the proceeds of 401(k)s and similar retirement plans.
-The money that accumulated in a 401(k) is pretax, so before it goes abroad, Uncle Sam takes his cut.
+The money that accumulates in a 401(k) is pretax, so before it goes abroad, Uncle Sam takes his cut.
 This means that on top of submitting a death certificate, your nephew will have to request a U.S. tax identification number and pay taxes as a nonresident alien.

 At that time, he will likely want to either distribute the entire account outright or, if the 401(k) plan allows, roll this money into an inherited IRA and take required distributions based on the single life expectancy table.
 If he desires, he can take out more than this minimal amount but not less.